danieldefrancisco-lr/liferay-73-commerce-30-workspace/modules/commerce-demo-realestate-datasource/README.md

-# ${Product Publisher custom Datasource for most frequently wishlisted products}
+# Product Publisher custom Datasource for most frequently wishlisted products

 This module adds a new datasource for the Product Publisher widget.
 This datasource queries the database looking for the products with a higher frecuency in all wislishts.